AlekseiViunik/cur_exchange_bot/README.md

 ## Running project

 Download and install Telegram app.
-Sign up with it.
+Sign up with it.\
-Find BotFathe and using its help create your own bot and take the BOT_TOKEN.
+Find BotFather and using its help create your own bot and take the BOT_TOKEN.
 Then find userinfobot and get your id for your TELEGRAM_ID value.